dsgnrcom/honukai-theme/README.md

 VS Code Update:

-I've adapted the theme fo ZED ide and VS Code Ide, consult the .zip for an installable extension.
+I've adapted the theme fo VS Code Ide, consult the .zip for an installable VS Code extension.

 How to use in vscode: